Addono/gatsby-theme-intro/gatsby-theme-intro/README.md

 ### Added In This Fork

 - Projects can have multiple icons
-- Project icons support can have links
+- Project icons can have links

 ## Migrating From @wkocjan/gatsby-theme-intro
 This theme is a fork from [@wkocjan/gatsby-theme-intro](https://www.npmjs.com/package/@wkocjan/gatsby-theme-intro), it introduces some non-backwards compatible changes.
 Hence, if you were previously using the original plugin, then you will need to make the following changes: